ZeraVision/zera-js-sdk/src/wallet-creation/README.md

 The `wallet-creation` module is the core component of the ZERA SDK responsible for generating, importing, and managing cryptographic wallets.
 It provides a unified interface for creating wallets using different cryptographic curves (Ed25519/Ed448) and hash algorithms (SHA3-256, SHA3-512, Blake3).

-**Important Security Note**: This SDK intentionally exposes seed phrases and private keys in the wallet object for development and testing purposes.
+**Important Security Note**: This SDK intentionally exposes seed phrases and private keys in the wallet object.
 In production environments, these should be handled with appropriate security measures.

 ## Standards Used